michaelmcandrew/civicrm-user-guide-gitbook/organising-your-data/creating-custom-fields.md

 -   Multiple data applies to the whole field set, not to individual fields.
--   Multiple data be can only be added to Contacts.
+-   Multiple data can only be added to Contacts.
 It*cannot*****be added to Activities, or Contributions, etc.
 -   Mutiple data cannot currently be exported
 -   Before deciding to model something as a multiple value custom field set, you may wish to consider whether it could or should be modelled